 I have an investment in aero gear (all of the above items) of just over $7,000 which has improved my race time by 5 minutes and 32 seconds, the difference between 1:04:00 (23 mph) and 1:09:32 (21.44 mph) in a 40km TT.
 This is a significant difference.
 How significant?
 Recently, the winner of the regional time trial championship, in my new age group, averaged 23.18 mph; the competitor who averaged 21.50 mph finished seventh.

 UPDATE: I retired my 2005 Specialized Roubaix Elite road bike after the Sunday, June 11, 2017, ride.
 There was close to 50,000 miles on the frame and the powertrain had been replaced twice.
 It had a 9-speed cassette with a 53/39 chainring and had been a dependable bike on my weekend rides on the local bike trails, as well as a couple of fast centuries, over the years.
-It was replaced by a 2017 Specialized Roubaix Expert road bike with disc brakes, a 11-speed cassette, and a 52/36 mid-compact chainring.
-The new bike also has a 20mm vibration-dampening piston in the head tube, which will reduce the stress on my neck and shoulders.
+It was replaced by a 2017 Specialized Tarmac Comp road bike with a 11-speed cassette and a 52/36 mid-compact chainring.